From UAE to Europe: Living in camper van, this YouTuber has covered 21 countries in 9 months

 As he travels from the UAE to Europe in his mobile home, Mohammed says his motto is: "Life can be simpler than we think, and happiness comes from experiences and freedom, not from material possessions."

-The adventurer and travel enthusiast has covered 21 countries so far in the past nine months.
+The travel enthusiast has covered 21 countries so far in the past nine months.

-His fully equipped camper van — there is a kitchen; dining and computer table; bed, toilet and other features — is the focus of his YouTube channel where he documents his trips and uploads daily gaming videos and vlogs.
+His fully equipped camper van — which has a kitchen,w dining and computer table, bed, toilet and other features — is the focus of his YouTube channel where he documents his trips and uploads daily gaming videos and vlogs.

 Mohammed’s journey actually began three years ago with a bold decision to live in a caravan during one of his trips to the desert with friends when he realised his love for mobility and the freedom it brings.

 He bought a 2002 Dodge van and named it ‘Rudy’ that he modified and equipped fully as his mobile home.
-The cost of modifying the camper van was about $10,000-15,000.
-This included improvements such as solar power system, insulation, mobile bed fittings, batteries, car painting, and other things.
+The cost of modifying the camper van was between $10,000 and 15,000.
+This included improvements such as installing a solar power system, insulation, mobile bed fittings, batteries, car painting, among others.

 He first embarked on a journey from the UAE to Oman with his wife to test the car's performance.
-After that, he began his journey in the UAE for about 10 days from Dubai to Fujairah, and then headed to Saudi Arabia on the van to perform Umrah.
+After that, he began his journey in the UAE for about 10 days from Dubai to Fujairah.
+Later, he headed to Saudi Arabia on the van to perform Umrah.

-He said: "This life gives me unprecedented flexibility and the opportunity to explore new places, and it taught me responsibility in my life."
+He said: "This life gives me unprecedented flexibility and the opportunity to explore new places, and it taught me responsibility."

-Mohammed encountered several difficulties on the road, such as limited availability of water and electricity, and the freezing of water pipes in winter when the temperature dropped to minus 10 °C.
+Mohammed encountered several difficulties on the road, such as limited availability of water and electricity, and the freezing of water pipes in winter when the temperature dropped to –10ºC.

 He shared one incident when he was in a remote area in Turkey, on a curved mountain.
 There were warnings but he didn't pay attention to them.
 Suddenly, the road was closed, and he couldn't go back because of the narrow road and the soft ground - so he took his own bike to the city to ask for help.